exislow/kleinanzeigen-magic/README.md

-# Kleinanzeigen Magic (kleinanzeigen-magic)
+# Kleinanzeigen Magic
-Die Kleinanzeigen Magic App hilft bestimmte Vorgänge bei deinen [eBay Kleinanzeigen](https://www.ebay-kleinanzeigen.de/) zu beschleunigen.
-So kannst beispielsweise deine Anzeigen kostenfrei wieder ganz oben in der Ergebnisliste der Suche platzieren.
+The Kleinanzeigen Magic App helps you to speed up certain workflows at [eBay Kleinanzeigen](https://www.ebay-kleinanzeigen.de/) for free!
+For instance, it is possible to push your ads to the very top of the search results with one click.

-[Hier](https://github.com/exislow/kleinanzeigen-magic/releases) kannst du dir die Kleinanzeigen Magic App downloaden.
+You can download a compiled release of this app [here](https://github.com/exislow/kleinanzeigen-magic/releases).

 ## Install the dependencies